 I fully agree with this.
 Whether you're just starting out with an idea on the back of a napkin or you’re a later-stage Series B company that is scaling, as you tell your fundraising story you need to be able to share some unique insight.
 In the case of a later-stage company, that insight may be illustrated and backed up by significant amounts of data and traction.
 For the founder who has an idea on a napkin, your unique insight / edge will come from expertise, ability, or passion.

 When I talk to founders launching consumer startups, I often reference this concept to coach them on what will be necessary for them to raise.
-Founders in the consumer space must meet a much higher bar of uniqueness because every investor will likely be able to consider themselves an expert as a possible user themselves.
+Founders in the consumer space must meet a much higher bar of uniqueness because every investor will likely consider themselves an expert since they are a possible user themselves.

 If you are working on a consumer startup, be prepared to show some sort of insight beyond what is predictable by a normal user.
-Remember what Ryan Hoover referenced and find the thing you’ll have to explain to an investor within your company.
-While more is always better, at the earliest stages these things can be derived from small amounts of data, a few customer interviews, or even an anecdotal experience.
+Remember what Ryan Hoover referenced and find the thing that investors need YOU to explain to them.
+While more is always better, at the earliest stages your edge can be shown in amounts of data, a few customer interviews, or even an anecdotal experience.
 Whatever those unique insights might be, they should be a big part of the story of why you are the founder, why this business exists.
 In other words, why you’ll be able to produce alpha with this startup.

 Whether you’re building the next great consumer social network, a b2b SaaS solution for a legacy industry, or a new web3 play, unique insights will be the key to getting funded.
-Especially early on, make the pursuit of that insight a focus and know that it will require developing an expertise, an obsession with your customer, and a willingness to adapt.
+Especially early on, focus on pursuing that insight and know that it will require developing an expertise, an obsession with your customer, and a willingness to adapt.

 If you can highlight your unique insight AND how you achieved it.
 You may demonstrate your ability to achieve alpha and convince a VC to invest.